 5.6.1 Andrews, Dury, and Herbert published their atlas some thirty years before the Ordnance Survey, immediately becoming the best large-scale maps of the county.
 The village of Preston is shown but the road layout does not accurately reflect that around the PDA.
 The Street is clearly identified, and the church located to the south west of the linear settlement.
-The PDA is located on the eastern side of the settlement, and it appears that the road here for Mill Land is shown continuing across to the north of the PDA rather than turning southwards on the eastern side of the PDA as per the present day.
-This line of the road appears to remain today as a public footpath.
+The PDA is located on the eastern side of the settlement, and it appears that the road here for Mill Land is shown to the south of the PDA.
+The majority of houses are shown to be on the western side of the main road with very little by way of houses on the eastern side.
+There is to the north just a couple of buildings.
 The hamlet of Elmstone is to the east where Mill Lane turns into Lonmete Road which curves round and heads towards the church at Preston at the southern end of the village.
 The building referred to on the map called 'Oden' is unknown (Fig. 3).